 Combining Sorting with Filtering

 When a data table is filtered, Sorting Options act on the records still visible in the table — i.e., sorting and filtering occur simultaneously.
-See the articles linked below for more infromation about filtering data tables.
+See the articles linked below for more information about filtering data tables.

 See Also